 World’s third largest smartphone manufacturer Huawei invested a lot to be at the forefront of camera innovation.
 Their innovation doesn’t end here; the company is in talks to make the first smartphone with blockchain technology.
 And now the Chinese smartphone manufacturer joins the list of smartphone companies who have filed patents for a foldable display.

-The patent was filed last year on September 19 with World Intellectual Property Organization (WIPO) but was published yesterday.
+The patent was filed last year on September 19 with the World Intellectual Property Organization (WIPO) but was published yesterday.
 The patent bears striking similarity with the Microsoft Surface but looks like a smaller gap, the display is a single panel and not like other patents where two panels are joined by a foldable notch.

 The patent doesn’t mention any sizes, but we expect it will be the size of a tablet when fully folded.
 It also fails to mention how the mechanism works and leaves us with questions.
 The display will have to contain a smaller display panel or LED to check notifications.